imixs/imixs-office-workflow/src/site/markdown/forms/index.md

 ## Form Layout

-A form definition splits up into a layout section and the input field definitions.
-The layout is divided into sections with a label an one or multiple columns:
+A form definition splits up into `section` a `item` tags.
+A section is mandatory and used to group items.

 	<?xml version="1.0"?>
 	<imixs-form>